security-notes/infobyte-faraday-wiki/Backup.md

-## Backup Database

 Saving backups is always a good choice, whether it is to keep data safe or to share with others.

-## Faraday configuration and evidence backup
+### Faraday configuration and evidence backup
-Faraday server stores configuration, processed reports and saves evidence in the directory .faraday.
+Faraday server stores configuration, processed reports and saves evidence in the directory `/home/faraday/.faraday`.
-Remember to do a backup of the .faraday directory of the user running faraday-server.
+Remember to do a backup of this directory of the user running faraday-server.

-## Database backup
+### Database backup

 In order to create a backup for your database, follow these steps: